lgray/triton-torchgeo-gat-example/README.md

 # How to substitute in your own model:
 (assuming your model training is separate from container generation)
 1) Train your model and then save it using TorchScript's jit.
-See [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/jit.html) for details on how to tweak your Pytorch-Geometric model for torch scripting.
+See [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/jit.html) for details on how to tweak your Pytorch-Geometric model for torch scripting (it is very easy and backwards compatible with saved weights from previous trainings).
 2) In Dockerfile.build remove the lines:
 ```Dockerfile
 RUN git clone https://github.com/rusty1s/pytorch_geometric.git